mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 The second tuple specifies the ID rule object.
 The selector string obtained for this object is `"#solid` and it doesn't specify any ampersand symbols.
 In this case, this string is simply appended to the parent selector.

-The third tuple uses the `$selector` function to create a selector that combines two classes.
+The third tuple uses the `selector` function to create a selector that combines two classes.
 As in the first tuple, the ampersand symbol stands for the class name behind the `mydiv` property.
-The placeholder `{0}` will be replaced by the class name behind the `myspan` class.
-The `$selector` function allows specifying multiple placeholders; therefore, it is possible to create arbitrary complex selectors that involve multiple classes, IDs, tags, pseudo classes and pseudo elements.
+The `selector` function allows specifying multiple placeholders; therefore, it is possible to create arbitrary complex selectors that involve multiple classes, IDs, tags, pseudo classes and pseudo elements.

 #### Selector Combinators
-The `$selector` function allows building very complex selectors; however, it is quite verbose.
+The `selector()` function allows building very complex selectors; however, it is quite verbose.
 For simpler cases, the `ExtendedStyleset` type provides several *combinator* properties that make it easy to combine the "parent" selector with another selector.
 These combinator properties are named using the ampersand symbol prefixed or followed by one of the CSS selector combinator symbols:

 - `"& "` and `" &"` for descendants
 - `"&>"` and `">&"` for immediate children